 Seeking Legal Guidance

-At Smith Family Law, our compassionate and knowledgeable Austin child support attorneys understand parents’ challenges when dealing with child support issues.
-We work closely with our clients to understand their unique circumstances and develop strategies tailored to their needs.
+Don’t know how to calculate child support?
+At Smith & Bledsoe Family Law, our compassionate and knowledgeable Austin child support attorneys understand parents’ challenges when dealing with child support issues.
+Our firm works closely with our clients to understand their unique circumstances and develop strategies tailored to their needs.

 Our attorneys have extensive experience handling various child support matters, from initial calculations to modifications and enforcement.
-We understand the importance of ensuring that your children receive the financial support they need and deserve, and we’re committed to advocating for your rights every step of the way.
+We understand the importance of ensuring that your children receive the financial support they need and deserve.
+We’re also committed to advocating for your rights every step of the way.

-If you have questions about calculating child support or need assistance with any aspect of the child support process, we encourage you to contact us online or call our office at 512-648-5487 to schedule a consultation.
-During your consultation, we’ll listen to your story, answer your questions, and provide the information you need to make informed decisions about your case.
+If you have questions about calculating child support or need assistance with any aspect of the child support process, we encourage you to contact us online or call our office at (512) 277-3166 to schedule a consultation.
+We will listen to your story, answer your questions, and provide the information you need to make informed decisions.